2300181/CS220AU-DP/README.md

 Instructions on using this GitHub repository as a template for your assignment will be provided in class.
 Seek clarification if anything is unclear.

 ## Tasks
+1. Find references for existential risks
-1. Find illustrations
+2. Find illustrations
-2. Add my references
-3. Check again my writing

 ## Log
 - 2023-12-14 - I continued to write my essay and tried to find references for existential risks